gilesp1729/LoftyCAD/README.md

 # Stretch goals
 - Allow manipulation of triangle meshes: smooth extrusion, refinement, and more
 - Bezier surfaces (compound curves)
+- Axially symmetric objects
 - Lofting (a nod to the original Lofty, which is LoftyCAD's spiritual ancestor)

 # Installing LoftyCAD from the prebuilt installer
 Unzip the zip in the Installer directory, to any directory on the Windows system (c:\Program Files (x86) is the standard place for 32-bit programs).
 The install.bat file will do this (run as administrator!), register the file associations, and create a desktop link.

 # Building LoftyCAD
-LoftyCAD uses the CGAL computational geometry library to merge and intersect triangle meshes.
+LoftyCAD uses the excellent CGAL computational geometry library to merge and intersect triangle meshes.

 # Material Girl branch:
 # This branch is the live development branch and will become the master in due course.
 Features described above refer to this branch and may not be present in the deprecated master branch.